 How high do I have to jump in high school to pole vault in college?

-Below are average/general height standards in order to compete at varying collegiate levels.
+What is a good pole vault height?
+Below are average pole vault height/general height pole vault standards in order to compete at varying collegiate levels.
 Remember, that each school is different but these are good guidelines to help you narrow your search:

 DI: 15’0”-18’4” DII: 15’0”-16’2” DIII: 14’0”-15’7” NAIA: 14’0”-15’7”

 DI: 12’6”-14’0” DII: 11’6”-13’0” DIII: 10’0”-12’0” NAIA: 10’0”-12’0”

 How do I know if I could potentially get a scholarship for pole vaulting?

 There are two good ways to check and see if you could possibly be offered a scholarship from a particular school.
 First is to check the results of the school’s previous years conference track meet.
 Could you could place in the top 3 at that meet your freshman year in college pole vaulting or have you already vaulted high enough to place in the top three?
 The second is to see what the qualifying standards are for the national meet.
 Could you qualify for nationals your freshman year?
 If you answered yes to both of those, you are in a good position to talk about scholarship money.

 How do I know if I could potentially walk on at a school I want to attend?

 If you are looking to walk on at a school the best way to see if you are going to have a shot is to see if you could score points at their conference meet your freshman year.
 The best way to find that out is to look up the results of their conference meet the previous year and compare your current marks to what would be in the top 8 places.
 If you could score points for that team right away, you have good grounds to ask for a walk on spot.